Hinchinbrooke, Quebec

-Hinchinbrooke is a rural community in southern Quebec, in the Châteauguay Valley, in the MRC de Le Haut-Saint-Laurent.
-The population as of the Canada 2011 Census was 2,242.
+Hinchinbrooke (or Hinchinbrook until 1993) is a rural community in southern Quebec, Canada, in the Châteauguay Valley, in the MRC de Le Haut-Saint-Laurent.
+The population as of the 2021 Canadian census was 2,187.

 History

+Its first settlers were Irish who arrived around 1820.
+The parish was called Saint-Patrice-de-Hinchin(g)brook(e), or in English St. Patrick Hinchinbrook, named after an ancient country estate in Huntingdon, England (but without the "g" since it was not pronounced).
+In 1845, the Township Municipality of Hinchinbrooke was founded, but merged into the Municipality of Beauharnois Number Two on September 1, 1847 (along with Dundee, Hemmingford, Godmanchester, St. Anicet, Russeltown, and Ormstown).
+It was reestablished on July 1, 1855.

 Since the 1980 dissolution of Huntingdon County, Hinchinbrooke is within Le Haut-Saint-Laurent Regional County Municipality.

+Long written as Hinchinbrook, the spelling was officially corrected to Hinchinbrooke in 1993.
+On November 5, 2011, the township municipality changed statutes and became a regular municipality.

 Geography

 The municipality is situated along the Canada–United States border.
 It is one of the two southernmost communities in Quebec, along with Elgin, with their tripoint with New York on the Châteauguay River being the southernmost point in the province.

 Communities

 The following locations reside within the municipality's boundaries: